 Jessie’s story provides a clear demonstration of this.
 Her first birth was a traumatic experience.
 She had poor pregnancy and labour support, including heavily biased information on which to base important decisions, such as whether or not to have her labour induced.
 Her induction and the emergency caesarean that followed left her feeling devastated.
 During her second pregnancy Jessie sought some help to understand why things had gone the way they did with her first, and to better prepare for her next birth.
 She decided to plan a home birth this time and carefully chose a midwife whom she trusted and felt incredibly well supported by.
 Jessie’s labour began at home, an experience she felt set her up, hormonally and psychologically, to feel positive and empowered in how her birth unfolded.
 During her labour, Jessie’s baby became distressed and the decision was made to transfer to hospital for another emergency caesarean.
 But this experience was vastly different from her first.
 The difference?
 Wonderful support and lots of information, enabling her to make the decisions that were best for her and her baby.

-While a positive birth experience is a shared responsibility between the birthing woman, her support people, and her birth care providers, the reality is that many women are let down by a system of birth care which denies the importance of autonomy in childbirth.
-The emotional and psychological wellbeing of new mothers and their babies are frequently given little consideration.
-Too many doctors view their role solely in terms of controlling the physical birth machine (aka the woman’s faulty body) and its passive, fragile cargo (the baby).
+While a positive birth experience is a shared responsibility between the birthing person, their support people, and their birth care providers, the reality is that many birth givers are let down by a system of birth care which denies the importance of autonomy in childbirth.
+The emotional and psychological wellbeing of new parents and their babies are frequently given little consideration.
+Too many doctors view their role solely in terms of controlling the physical birth machine (aka the birth giver’s faulty body) and its passive, fragile cargo (the baby).
 They have a biased agenda regarding which risks they are willing, or not, to take in order to safely (but only in the physical sense of the word) extract the baby from its mother.
 All too frequently, the midwife takes up the submissive role of obstetric handmaiden, too fearful to challenge the harmful discourse playing out before her.

 Examples of mistreatment by birth care providers as quoted by survey respondents: